DarkAssassin23/Server_Connect/README.md

 Utilizing Server Connect
 ----------------------

-Once your alias is set up to get help on all of the commands and what they do type
+Once your alias is set up, to get help on all of the commands and what they do type

 	connect -h